Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 Balancing macronutrients such as carbohydrates, proteins, and fats is also crucial for optimal brain function.

-Adding certain key nutrients to your diet has been proven to support memory retention, focus, and overall cognitive function.
+Adding certain key nutrients to your diet has been proven to support retention, focus, and overall cognitive function.

 For example, omega-3 fatty acids found in fatty fish like salmon help build cell membranes around nerve cells in the brain.